Gage Park

 The goal of groups like Southwest Community Congress and Southwest Parish and Neighborhood Federation wanted to ease racial tensions so black families could move in but not under the terms of block busting; however, African Americans did not make Gage Park their home.

 In the year 1993 the Satan Disciples began a chapter on 59th Street which quickly became very popular with Gage Park youths.
 There was also a recruitment drive of the Gangster Disciples that took in many Mexican youths that year.
-As Gangster Disciples and Satan Disciples became very large Two Six withdrew from the area closing all their Gage Park turf.
+Ambrose and Imperial Gangsters would close their territories in 1993 after the Satan Disciples arrived.
+As Gangster Disciples and Satan Disciples became very large Two Six withdrew from the area closing all their Gage Park turf in 1993.
 This was done after making a deal with Party People and Gangster Disciples.
 Ambrose left the area after dealing with too costly of wars simultaneously with Party People, Latin Kings and others.

 In the year 1995, the Maniac Latin Disciples colonized Gage Park brought in by Gus.
-This section would eventually get big between 55th and 58th Streets.
+This section would eventually get big between 55th and 59th Streets.
 Two Sixs would also make a comeback for a brief amount of time but would flip to Gangster Disciples.
+The Maniac Latin Disciples were a major addition to the gang violence in the later part of the 1990s as they were involved in several shootings and deaths both on the receiving end and the distribution end.

 The Guess Boys would return in 1999 but were gone by the year 2000 after another costly war with the Party People.